 Purchase of Development Rights Program is Unfunded in Proposed FY19 Budget

-For first time since its inception, the proposed FY19 budget does not include funding the Purchase of Development Rights Program.
+For the first time since its inception, the proposed FY19 budget does not include funding the Purchase of Development Rights Program.

 The PDR program was created in 1999 as part of a multi-faceted strategy to ensure the continued viability and strength of our unique rural assets.
 It is the cornerstone of our Rural Land Management Plan and a national model.